browserengineering/book/book/visual-effects.md

         ], should_save=needs_blend_isolation),
     ]
 ```

+Of course, `clipRRect` only applies for rounded rectangles, while
+masking is a general technique that can be used to implement all
+sorts of clips and masks (like CSS's `clip-path` and `mask`), so a
+real browser will typically have both code paths.

 So now, each element uses at most one surface, and even then only if
 it has opacity or a non-default blend mode.
 Everything else should